KVM Explained: Your Guide to Kernel-based Virtual Machine

 KVM vs. Xen

-Architecture: Both KVM and Xen are type-1 hypervisors, providing direct access to hardware resources.
-However, KVM is integrated into the Linux kernel, while Xen operates as a standalone hypervisor.
-This difference in architecture can affect performance and compatibility with different operating systems.
+Architecture: KVM and Xen are both classified as type-1 hypervisors that provide access to hardware resources.
+The difference is that KVM is part of the Linux kernel while Xen is a standalone hypervisor.
+Such difference on architecture may affect performance and the number of operating systems a particular hyper visor can support.

 KVM vs. Hyper-V